PlanTL-GOB-ES/NegEx-MES/README.md

 	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" TAB Negated TAB negPhrases

-This example indicates that the term 'cáncer' appears negated in this sentence and that the negation adverb *no* is in the 'negPhrases' config file.
+This example indicates that the term 'cáncer' appears negated in this sentence and that the negation adverb *no* belongs to type 'negPhrases'.

 The modification field can take only two values: Negated and Affirmed.
 When the modification field is Affirmed, the value of type_modification is always NONE.